-Lac Blanc, at 2352m, is one of the most famous walks in the Alps – hugely popular for its straightforward access to a spectacular panorama over the Mont Blanc massif.
+Lac Blanc, at 2352m, is one of the most famous walks in the Alps – hugely popular for its straightforward access to a spectacular panorama over the Mont Blanc massif, and especially for the stunning reflection in the lake.

 It’s usually begun in one of three places: